Base4Security/T3SF/docs/T3SF.Usage.rst

 MSEL Configuration
 ===================

 The file where you have all injects stored is the Master Scenario Events List (MSEL).
-From this file, the framework is going to retrieve all the messages and players, so it's like the Heart of the training!
+From this file, the framework is going to retrieve all the messages and players, so it's like the Heart of the exercise!

 Format
 ---------